LaunchCodeEducation/skills-back-end-java/assignments/techjobs-mvc/README.md

 We've seen the syntax `@{/list/values}` to generate a link within a Thymleaf template, but we haven't seen the other portion of the link: `(column=${column.key})`.
 This syntax will cause Thymeleaf to generate query parameters for our URL based on the key/value pairs specified.

 In `list.html`, we specify a query parameter named `column` by using `column=`.
 The value of the query parameter is determined dynamically based on the value of `${column.key}`.
-Since these values come from `columnChoices` in the controller, they will be employer, location, etc. When the user clicks on these links, they will be routed to the `listColumnValues` handler in the `ListController` controller, which looks for this parameter.
+Since these values come from `columnChoices` in the controller, they will be employer, location, etc. When the user clicks on these links, they will be routed to the `listColumnValues` handler in `ListController`, which looks for this parameter.

 In your browser, click on the Location link.
 This sends a request as we just outlined, resulting in a list of all of the locations in the data set.
 The page you're seeing at `/list/values?column=location` is generated by the `list-column.html` template.
-It has a similar structure as `list.html`, with the exception that the various links are presented in a table, and their URLs have not one, but two query parameter attributes: one for the column and one for the value.
+It has a similar structure as `list.html`, with the exception that the various links are presented in a table, and their URLs have not one, but two, query parameter attributes: one for the column and one for the value.
 In the case of the locations list, these will result in URL paths like:
 ```nohighlight
 /list/jobs?column=location&value=Kansas%20City
 ```
-(note that Thymeleaf inserts `%20` for us, to represent a space, and may actually be hidden in your browser's address bar).
+(Note that Thymeleaf inserts `%20` for us, to represent a space, and may actually be hidden in your browser's address bar).

 Clicking on these links will display a list of jobs in the given location, via the `listJobsByColumnAndValue` handler method.
 However, that display isn't working yet.
 While the handler method is fully implemented, as we noted above, the view template needs some additional work.